 This parcel is located approximately 1⁄4 mile east of Livingston Road and is adjacent to multifamily residential uses.
 A maximum of 80,000 square feet of gross leasable floor area for commercial uses may be allowed.
 Allowable uses shall be the following, except as prohibited above: General and medical offices, community facilities, and business and personal services, all as allowed, whether by right or by conditional use, in the C-1 through C-3 zoning districts as set forth in the Collier County Land Development Code, Ordinance No. 04-41, as amended, in effect as of the date of adoption of this Subdistrict (Ordinance No. 2005-25 adopted on June 7, 2005).
 The maximum floor area for any single commercial user shall be 20,000 square feet.
 At the time of rezoning of Parcel 2, the developer shall provide restrictions and standards to insure that uses and hours of operation are compatible with surrounding land uses.
-Permitted uses such as assisted living facilities, independent living facilities for persons over the age of 55, continuing care retirement communities, and nursing homes, shall be restricted to a maximum of 200 units and a maximum floor area ratio (FAR) of 0.6.
+Permitteduses such as assisted living facilities, independent living facilities for persons over the age of 55, continuing care retirement communities, and nursing homes, shall be restricted to a maximum of 200 units and a maximum floor area ratio (FAR) of 0.6.
 The developer of Parcel 2 shall provide a landscape buffer along the eastern property line, abutting the Wilshire Lakes PUD, at a minimum width of thirty (30) feet.
 At the time of rezoning, the developer shall incorporate a detailed landscape plan for that portion of the property fronting Vanderbilt Beach Road as well as that portion along the eastern property line, abutting the Wilshire Lakes PUD.

-- (XXVII) In addition to the prohibited uses applicable to both parcels, the following list of uses shall also be prohibited on Parcel 1. - 0742 Veterinary services for Animal Specialties Horses are prohibited, other animals are allowed - 0752 Animal specialty services, except Veterinary (dog grooming is allowed) - 5261 Retail nurseries, lawn and garden supply stores - 5499 Poultry dealers retail and egg dealers retail - 5531 Auto and home supply store, except automobile accessory and parts dealers retail (no on-site installation) - 5813 Drinking places (alcoholic beverages) - 5921 Liquor stores exceeding 5,000 square feet - 5932 Uses merchandise stores - 5962 Automatic merchandising machine operators - 7211 Power laundries, family and commercial - 7215 Coin-operated laundries and drycleaning - 7216 Drycleaning plants, except rug cleaning
+- (XXVII) In addition to the prohibited uses applicable to both parcels, the following list of uses shall also be prohibited on Parcel 1. - 0742 Veterinary services for Animal Specialties Horses are prohibited, other animals are allowed - 0752 Animal specialty services, except Veterinary (dog grooming is allowed) - 5261 Retail nurseries, lawn and garden supply stores - 5499 Poultry dealers retail and egg dealers retail - 5531 Auto and home supply store, except automobile accessory and parts dealers retail (no on-site installation) - 5813 Drinking places (alcoholic beverages) - 5921 Liquor stores exceeding 5,000 square feet - 5932 Uses merchandise stores - 5962 Automatic merchandising machine operators - 7211 Power laundries, family and commercial - 7215 Coin-operated laundries and drycleaning - 7216 Drycleaning plants, except rug cleaning - 7299 Miscellaneous personal services, not elsewhere classified - Coin operated service machine operations - Comfort station operation - Escort service - Locker rental - Massage parlors (except those employing licensed therapists) - Rest room operation - Tattoo parlors - Turkish baths - Wedding chapels, privately operated - 7389 Business services, not elsewhere classified, except Appraisers - 7623 Refrigeration and air-conditioning service and repair shops - ((XXXVII) = Plan Amendment by Ordinance No. 2015-08 on January 27, 2015

+- 7629 Electrical and electronic repair shops, not elsewhere classified

+- 7641 Re-upholstery and furniture repair

+- 7692 Welding repair

+- 7694 Armature rewinding shops

-7299 - Miscellaneous personal services, not elsewhere classified
+- 7699 Repair shops and related services, not elsewhere classified

+- 7841 Adult oriented video tape rental

-Coin operated service machine operations
+- 7993 Coin operated amusement devices

-Comfort station operation

-Escort service

-Locker rental

-Massage parlors (except those employing licensed therapists)

-Rest room operation

-Tattoo parlors

-Turkish baths

-Wedding chapels, privately operated

-- 7389 Business services, not elsewhere classified, except Appraisers - 7623 Refrigeration and air-conditioning service and repair shops - 7629 Electrical and electronic repair shops, not elsewhere classified - 7641 Re-upholstery and furniture repair - 7692 Welding repair - 7694 Armature rewinding shops - 7699 Repair shops and related services, not elsewhere classified - 7841 Adult oriented video tape rental - 7993 Coin operated amusement devices - 8641 Civic, social and fraternal associations
+- 8641 Civic, social and fraternal associations

-16. Collier Boulevard Community Facility Subdistrict
+16. Collier Boulevard/Lord's Way Mixed Use Subdistrict

-The Collier Boulevard Community Facility Subdistrict comprises approximately 69 acres and is located on the east side of Collier Boulevard, approximately one-half mile north of the Collier Boulevard/Rattlesnake Hammock Road intersection.
-The purpose of this Subdistrict is to provide community facility uses, primarily institutional uses and other non-commercial uses generally serving the public at large, and residential uses, both affordable and market rate housing - all in a setting to be compatible with surrounding land uses.
-The Subdistrict is intended to contain a mix of uses and services in a self-sufficient environment, which lessens traffic impacts upon the external transportation network and public services, while serving the needs of the community at large.
+The Collier Boulevard/Lord's Way Mixed Use Subdistrict comprises approximately 69 acres and is located on the east side of Collier Boulevard, approximately one-half mile north of the Collier Boulevard/Rattlesnake Hammock Road intersection.
+The purpose of this Subdistrict is to provide a mix of residential uses, both affordable and market rate housing-all in a setting to be compatible with surrounding land uses.